dougwatson/gige/README.md

 # README #

-This repo is for archive and knowledge sharing purposes (no support, but pull requests and forks are welcome).
+This repo is for archive and knowledge sharing purposes.
+There is no support becasue I don't use these cameras anymore- but pull requests and forks are welcome.
 It's for developers who want to explore GIGE camera control with a 100% pure GO solution (no drivers needed).
 I developed this for aca2440 cameras, but should work with small changes for other GIGE camera manufacturers as well.

 ### About ###